wolfgangwiedervorname/wolfgangwiedervorname_dot_de/content/posts/240708_eurobike_part_iii/index.md

 ![The new TRP Vistar group in it's Road configuration](images/trp3.jpg) Calling it tailor-made for the Classified would be underselling it though.
 The real kicker in all of this is that *TRP is building their electronic shifting as an open standard*.
 Anyone who wants in on it can.
 Pinion we already saw last year when the HyWire brifters first showed up but Rohloff (IGH), Kindshock (dropper posts) and even Bosch (e-bike motors) have already come on board.
 Bosch plans to offer similar functionality to what Shimano is already doing with Freeshift/Autoshift on Steps+Di2 setups, which is to say automatic or semi automatic derailleur shifting.
 I sadly didn't get to ask about non-Classified electronic derailleur drivetrains but I did finally manage to get hands-on with the HyWire brifters on the test loop, in combination with a Pinion gearbox.
 I came back thoroughly impressed, shiftfeel and ergonomics finally deliver on what I always wanted from Rohloff dropbar solutions for a decade but never got.
 Speaking of Rohloff and TRP they were already showing a MiTech gravel e-bike with just that combo at Rohloff's booth.
-This wasn't actually the first time I saw that bike, that was in Düsseldorf earlier this year but at the time I assumed it was a hack of sorts on MiTech's part.
+This wasn't actually the first time I saw that bike, that was in Düsseldorf earlier this year, but at the time I assumed it was a hack of sorts on MiTech's part.
 The news from TRP suddenly made everything click in my head.
 I asked Rohloff about the prospects of their electronically actuated E14 coming to non-e-bikes also at some point.
 The intent/desire is definitely there, they just haven't figured out where to put the battery yet.
 No comment.
 ![A MiTech e-gravel with a Bosch motor and a Rohloff e14, picture from earlier this year](images/e14.jpg) (This was from Düsseldorf)